-The 10th International Conference on the History of Records and Archives (ICHORA) will be held online during the week of 25-29 July 2022, hosted virtually by The National Archives (UK) and the Forum for Archives and Records Management Education and Research (FARMER).
+The 10th International Conference on the History of Records and Archives (ICHORA) was held online during the week of 25-29 July 2022, hosted virtually by The National Archives (UK) and the Forum for Archives and Records Management Education and Research (FARMER).

-The conference will encourage anyone interested in the practical ways that archives and records are communicated through time to do two things:
+The conference encouraged anyone interested in the practical ways that archives and records are communicated through time to do two things:

 1. Discover and present stories about aspects of this practice or figures associated with it.